hemanthkumargr/docs/commercialFeatures/Sagepay-Advance-Configuration.md

 If your implementation does not require that much customization, consider extending the `BroadleafSagepayController`.
 This class is also a useful reference in setting up a custom payment workflow with Sagepay.

-The final step is to create the dynamic HTML form that will make a transparent redirect to Sagepay.
+The final step is to create the dynamic HTML form that will POST to Sagepay - using the html file here
-Here's a list of all the [[HTML fields | https://www.sagepaypayments.com/docs/java/transactions/tr_fields]] that can be sent to Sagepay.

-## Supporting VOID and REFUND

-You will need to create a custom workflow that includes the `SagepayPaymentModule` to call the appropriate method.
-The Sagepay module supports the following transaction types:

-* SagepayPaymentModule.authorize() = Not Supported
-* SagepayPaymentModule.reverseAuthorize() = SagepayMethodType.VOID
-* SagepayPaymentModule.debit() = SagepayMethodType.SUBMIT
-* SagepayPaymentModule.authorizeAndDebit() = SagepayMethodType.CONFIRM & SagepayMethodType.SUBMIT
-* SagepayPaymentModule.credit() = SagepayMethodType.REFUND
-* SagepayPaymentModule.voidPayment() = SagepayMethodType.VOID